ihab-aljadou-dev/Reg_QuickEdit/README.md

 * Export and import saved sessions
 * Open multiple instances of the application simultaneously for working on different Registry locations
 * Execute helper commands through Windows Shell and CMD integration
+* Execute selected Registry entries directly through Windows Shell, Explorer, CMD, or Rundll32
-* Launch Registry-related dialogs and Windows components directly from saved entries
+* Launch Windows components and dialogs from stored Registry entries
+* Explore and test CLSIDs without manually creating commands or navigating Registry structures
+* Run Shell-related Registry entries directly from the application
-* Simplify exploration of CLSIDs and Shell-related Registry entries
+* Quickly identify the function of unknown CLSIDs and Shell objects
 * Assist in Registry research and Windows system analysis

 ## Technologies